Surinder Bangar, BA (Hons), PGCE

 - I am also keen to hear from external organisations who are interested in finding out more about how our research might be of benefit to you - please get in touch

-- Bangar S, Mountain G & Cudd P (2015) Assistive Technology: Creating and Engaging Collaborative Communities..
-Health technology and informatics, 217, 730-735.
+- Bangar S, Mountain G & Cudd P (2015) Assistive Technology: Creating and Engaging Collaborative Communities.
+Studies in Health Technology and Informatics, 217, 730-735.
 View this article in WRRO

 - Bangar S & McDermott J (1989) Black Women Speak In de Lyon H & Migniuolo FW (Ed.), Women teachers issues and experiences (pp. 135-153).
 Milton Keynes, UK: Open University.